-A new 1,115 m2 park is coming to 40 Grenoble Dr., near Flemingdon Park.
-The park design will be determined through community engagement.
+A new 1,115 m² neighbourhood park, about the size of four tennis courts, is coming to 40 Grenoble Drive, near Flemingdon Park.
+The site is currently open green space and will be transformed into a new public park.
+The park’s design will be determined through community engagement.

 The timeline is subject to change.